pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 different costume.

-Just like in Scratch, you can switch costume either by giving the new costume’s position in the costumes list, or by giving its name.
-In this case it will be slightly easier to choose the costume by position.
-You can look in the “Costumes” tab to see what costumes are available and what their positions are.
+Just like in Scratch, you can switch costume either by giving the new costume’s place in the costumes list, or by giving its name.
+In this case it will be slightly easier to choose the costume by its place in the list.
+You can look in the “Costumes” tab to see what costumes are available and in what order.

+In Python:

+* people use the word _index_ to say what position something has in a list;
-In Python, things in a list are numbered from *zero*, so the first thing in a list is at ‘position&nbsp;0’, the second thing is at ‘position&nbsp;1’, and so on.
+* things in a list are numbered from *zero*, so the first thing in a list is at ‘index&nbsp;0’, the second thing is at ‘index&nbsp;1’, and so on.

-For our aliens, the costumes at positions&nbsp;0 and&nbsp;2 are the ones we want, so the code should randomly choose between these two.
+For our aliens, the costumes at index&nbsp;0 and index&nbsp;2 are the right ones, so the code should randomly choose between these two numbers.

 This *could* be done all in one line of code, but breaking the job into two steps will make it easier to understand:

-* Randomly choose a costume position (0 or 2).
+* Randomly choose a costume index (0 or 2).
 * Switch to the chosen costume.

 ### Randomly choose which costume